capen/chef-repo/README.md

 [Cloud Formation Templates](https://github.com/live-community/cloud_formation_templates)

-To manually configure an instance.
+To manually configure an instance:

 * Launch one of the supported AMIs.
 Currently this is tested on RHEL 6u2.
 * SSH to that system and in the downloaded directory, and download this repository.